Inspired from Android A/B system updates mechanism.

 Background

 Things started when I was intrigued by some discussions about booting from BTRFS snapshots directly.
-And before this A/B solution coming to my mind, I was just using following basic commands to create and remove snapshots manually.
+And before this A/B solution coming to my mind, I was just using following commands to create and remove snapshots manually.

 (root)# btrfs subvolume snapshot / <destination>